FUJAKEY/codex/docs/config.md

 # You can optionally filter to specific notification types.
 # Available types are "agent-turn-complete" and "approval-requested".
 notifications = [ "agent-turn-complete", "approval-requested" ]

+# Enable 'c' hotkey to change approval/sandbox mode from within approval prompts.
+# When enabled, press 'c' while an approval prompt is visible to open the presets selector
+# (Read Only / Auto / Full Access).
+Selecting a preset applies both approval policy and
+# sandbox mode, in harmony with /approvals.
+Changes take effect after the current prompt if
+# one is in progress.
+midturn_approval_mode_enabled = false

+# You can also set this per-profile:

+[profiles.gpt5.tui]
+midturn_approval_mode_enabled = true
 ```

 > [!NOTE]